 My swatch cards focus on visually displaying the paint properties, instead of just reading if a color is opaque or granulating.
 No more wondering just how intense the granulation in a certain color is, or how it might separate in a very wet wash.
 See the beautiful range of masstone (full strength), mid and pale diluted color for each pigment.
 Does it react to salt?
 (Which pushes lighter weight and finer particles away from it in a snowflake pattern.)
 Does it flow fast because of the brand's binder?
 How staining is "staining" anyway?!
 Let's find out while seeing how each color compares to the next.

 If you would like to see one specific brand's color charts, review, painting demo videos and in-depth details about lightfast testing - go here.
 Continue below to compare colors across all brands of art supply materials.

 ------ Q&A ------

-If you'd like to see how to use it in a painting, try this lovely video about using salt in your art found on my favorite artist's channel - Louise De Masi here https://youtu.be/we9SH-hRvTk and see a beautiful example of salt as fur texture in this precious bunny painting here https://youtu.be/XNHXJxmsprg
+If you'd like to see some beautiful examples of using salt texture a painting, try this lovely video about using salt and water blooms for creating a dapple gray horse by Emily Olson.
+A more broad video about using salt in your art by Louise De Masi here https://youtu.be/we9SH-hRvTk and see a beautiful example of salt as fur texture in this precious bunny painting here https://youtu.be/XNHXJxmsprg

 UNDERSTANDING LIGHTFAST RATINGS: